-Most M&A transactions of Chinese companies still take place in the domestic market.
-The economically better developed regions including China’s largest cities Beijing and Shanghai are still leading the market.
-In 2018, 299 M&A transactions were completed in Beijing with transaction value of around 207 billion yuan.
-In the overseas market, European companies are getting increasingly popular, whereas Chinese buyers’ M&A activities have seen an increase in deal values in recent years and are backed by further market opening measures initiated in 2018.
+Most M&A transactions of Chinese companies take place in the domestic market.
+The economically better developed regions, including China’s largest cities Beijing and Shanghai, are still leading the market.
+In 2019, more than 180 M&A transactions were completed in Beijing with transaction value of around 185 billion yuan.
+Foreign inbound M&A activities have seen an increase in deal values in recent years and are backed by further market opening measures initiated in 2018.

 In the context of Chinese internet giants competing for market share, some M&A transactions of internet companies were particularly worth mentioning.
 In 2018, Alibaba has taken full control of the startup Ele.me which specializes on local food delivery service.
 This deal indicates Alibaba’s great ambition in the local services sector.
-Real estate, financial services and telecommunication remain sectors where M&A transactions with large deal value took place.
+Energy, retail and high tech remain sectors where M&A transactions with large deal value took place.